 In 1659, the pirate captain Thomas Bartholomew Red is stranded aboard a raft at sea with Jean-Baptiste, his French first mate (nicknamed "Frog").
-After Red, cracking under the starvation, tries to kill and eat Frog, the duo is picked up by a Spanish galleon and are forced into slavery before instigating a mutiny with the other prisoners and taking control of the vessel.
-Frog falls in love with Marķa-Dolores de la Jenya de la Calde, the niece of the governor of a Spanish colony.
+After Red, cracking under the starvation, tries to kill and eat Frog, the duo climbs onboard a Spanish galleon and are forced into slavery before instigating a mutiny with the other prisoners and taking control of the vessel.
+Frog falls in love with María-Dolores de la Jenya de la Calde, the niece of the governor of a Spanish colony.
 Red covets the golden throne that the Spanish have taken from an Aztec king.
 The two undertake an Indy Ploy to get what they want: one of them succeeds.
 Sort of.

 Pirates provides examples of :

-- Book Ends: An Ironic Echo version.
+- Book-Ends: An Ironic Echo version.
 Our two heroes start the movie aboard a raft at sea with a treasure chest.
 By the end of the movie, they're once again aboard a raft at sea, this time with a golden Aztec throne.

 - Gold Fever: In Captain Red's case, it's almost cartoonish.

 - I Am A Humanitarian: Played for laughs.
 At the beginning of the movie, the two leads are stranded on a lugger with no food in sight.
 Captain Red snaps.